 The authors conclude that exposure to microplastic “could induce gut microbiota dysbiosis, intestinal barrier dysfunction and metabolic disorders.”

 Several studies measuring microplastics in drinkable water reported concentrations up to 35,436 particles per liter in bottled mineral water (FPF reported).
 Large (>5 µm) particles of microplastics have also been detected in tap water, beer, salt, fish.
-Currently, particles smaller than 1.5 µm are considered to be the most relevant toxicologically, because they are more likely to penetrate deeper into the body (see, e.g., European Food Safety Authority’s (EFSA) statement on microplastics in food).
+Currently, particles smaller than 1.5 µm are considered to be the most relevant toxicologically, because they are more likely to penetrate deeper into the body (see, e.g., European Food Safety Authority’s (EFSA) statement on microplastics in food) (FPF reported).
 It is assumed that concentrations of smaller particles could be even higher than those measured for particles sized 5 µm and above (FPF reported).
 However, reliably measuring microplastic particles sized at and below 1 µm remains technically challenging to date (FPF reported).